troglobit/troglobit.github.io/content/howto/snmp.markdown

 ---
 name:  "Playing with SNMP"
 title: "HowTo play with SNMP"
-date: 2015-11-07 12:49:00 +02:00
+date: 2018-05-05 13:57:00 +02:00
 aliases: [/howto-play-with-snmp.html]
 categories: [ "snmp", "debian", "ubuntu", "howto" ]
 ---

-This mini HowTo is about how you can use SNMP client tools to retrieve *human readable* information from devices running an SNMP daemon.
+This mini HowTo describes how to use the SNMP client tools to retrieve *human readable* information from devices running an SNMP daemon.
 In the examples below [mini-snmpd](/mini-snmpd.html) is used as the daemon and as client both the command line [net-snmp](http://www.net-snmp.org)